datagit/devops_tutorial_notes/3.coud/1.aws.developer/scratch.md

    Roles
       You create roles and can then assign them to users, applications, and services to give access to AWS resources.
    Policy
-      Adocument that defines one or more permissions.
+      A document that defines one or more permissions.
       An AIM policy can be attached to a user, group or role. https://learn.acloud.guru/course/aws-certified-developer-associate/learn/9df1a869-ca43-95a9-4b47-70c611ac3cab/e6e9fcbf-7ff2-e9de-d3db-1404fd7adb5c/watch https://learn.acloud.guru/handson/4b620748-f44f-408a-a42b-f727a208e952/course/aws-certified-developer-associate